minio/simdcsv/README.md

 For the algorithms of both stages, `simdcsv` contains both Golang code as well as assembly (which is semi-autogenerated, see below).

 The main loop for both stages follows the same pattern in the sense that it take several bitmasks as input and figures out in which bitmask the first bit is set.
-This then indicates that such a character is the first character to be dealt with.
+This then indicates that such a character is the first character to be handled.
 The following pseudo code shows the idea:

 ```go
 	separatorPos := bits.TrailingZeros64(separatorMaskIn)